clusterio/clusterio/README.md

 The first command creates a user account with the given name and promotes it to a cluster admin.
-The second one sets up a `config-control.json` config for clusterctl to connect to the master server under the given user account.
+The second one sets up a `config-control.json` config for clusterioctl to connect to the master server under the given user account.